.jpg)

 Educator & Author

-Katrina Haddin is a dedicated educator and storyteller based in the vibrant landscape of Hawaii.
-With over a decade of experience in the classroom, Katrina currently serves as a teacher, a role that has profoundly shaped her transition into the world of literature.
-Her professional journey is as diverse as the genres she writes, having spent five years specializing in preschool education and a formative period teaching English as a Second Language in Russia.
+Katrina Haddin is an educator and author based in the vibrant landscape of Hawaiʻi, where storytelling and teaching intertwine.
+With over a decade of classroom experience, Katrina currently serves as a teacher—an influence that deeply shapes her approach to language, narrative, and character development.
+Her educational journey includes five years in early childhood education and a formative period teaching English as a Second Language in Russia, experiences that broadened her perspective on communication, culture, and human connection.

 Academic Background & Creative Journey